dmgonzalez8/OMR/README.md

 ## YOLO Models Results

 The results section for YOLO includes two parts: one for symbol detection & classification, and the other for measure detection.
 We have trained four models, three for symbol detection and classification, and one for measure detection.
-For symbol detection, we trained YOLOv8n (500 + 500 epochs), YOLOv8m (500 epochs), and YOLOv8x (500) and for measure detection we trained one model using YOLOv8m for500 epochs.
+For symbol detection, we trained YOLOv8n (500 + 500 epochs), YOLOv8m (500 epochs), and YOLOv8x (500) and for measure detection we trained one model using YOLOv8m for 500 epochs.

 ### Symbol Detection & Classification Using YOLO:

-First let's see the histogram chart showing the class imbalance in the data:
+First, let's see the histogram chart showing the class imbalance in the data:

 <p align="center">